Dylan-J-Morris/covid19-forecasting-aus/how_to_run_workflows.md

 ## Data
 1. In the covid forecasting directory (from github) create a data folder called `data`.
 2. Create folder for the microdistancing surveys called `md`.
 This needs to contain `Barometer wave XX compliance.csv` files up to the current wave.
 3. Download latest NNDSS data or linelist from Mediaflux.
-Put in `\data`.
+Put in `/data`.
-4. Put `vaccine_effect_timeseries.csv` in `\data`.
+4. Put `vaccine_effect_timeseries.csv` in `/data`.
-5. Download Google mobility data from https://www.google.com/covid19/mobility/ and put in `\data`.
+5. Download Google mobility data from https://www.google.com/covid19/mobility/ and put in `/data`.

 ## What you need installed
 Need `pip install matplotlib pandas numpy arviz pystan pyarrow fastparquet seaborn tables tqdm scipy`.